Hardtop: Europe

-Various European manufacturers have produced hardtops without B-pillars (usually coupes), however, they are rarely marketed as pillarless hardtops.
-Examples include the current Bentley Continental GT, the 2008 Bentley Brooklands, the 2001-2003 Renault Avantime, the Rolls-Royce Wraith, and the 2012-current Ford B-Max.
+Various European manufacturers have produced hardtops without B-pillars (usually coupes).
+However, they are rarely marketed as pillarless hardtops.
+Examples include the current Bentley Continental GT, the 2008 Bentley Brooklands, the 2001-2003 Renault Avantime, the Rolls-Royce Wraith, and the 2012-2017 Ford B-Max.
 The 1958-1964 Facel Vega Excellence is one of few four-door hardtops produced in Europe.

-German pillarless hardtops included cars from the Taunus brand which was a subbrand of Ford.
+German pillarless hardtops included cars from Taunus, a Ford subbrand.
 Namely the Ford Taunus P5 and Ford P7 including both P7A and P7B versions.
-They had regular coupe versions with B pillars but the Hardtop Taunus models had no B pillar and when all the windows were rolled down, you got an open-air feel inside the car.
+They had regular coupe versions with B pillars, but the Hardtop Taunus models had no B pillar and provided an open-air feel inside the car when all the windows were rolled down.
+DKW was the only German manufacturer that offered pillarless two-door windows, as well as wrap-around windows in the back of the glasshouse from 1953 (3=6 F91) on and with a wrap-around windscreen since 1959 (1000 Coupe).

 British pillarless hardtops included the Sunbeam Rapier and the Ford Consul Capri (355) which, unlike American models, sold fewer cars than their regular center pillar saloon versions.

-A New Mini two-door sedan has been marketed as a hardtop in the United States, although it does have a B-pillar, which is disguised by being painted black.
+A New Mini two-door sedan has been marketed as a hardtop in the U.S. includes a structural B-pillar on the inside that is disguised on the exterior by a black border on the fixed rear windows.

+The Mercedes E-class coupe C238 from 2016 is an example of a modern pillarless design.